parmentelat/asynciojobs/README.md

 ### `AbstractJob.co_shutdown()`

-Before returning, `run()` sends the `co_shutdown()` method on all jobs.
-The default behaviour - in the `Job` class - is to do nothing, but this can be redefined when relevant.
-Typically, an implementation of an `SshJob` will allow for a given SSH connection to be shared amongs several `SshJob` instances, and so `co_shutdown()` may be used to  close the underlying SSH connections at the end of the scenario.
+The `shutdown()` method on a scheduler sends `co_shutdown()` method on all - possibly nested - jobs.
+The default behaviour - in the `Job` class - is to do nothing, but this can be redefined by daughter classes of `AbstractJob` when relevant.
+Typically, an implementation of an `SshJob` will allow for a given SSH connection to be shared amongst several `SshJob` instances, and so `co_shutdown()` may be used to  close the underlying SSH connections.

 ### The `apssh`  library and the ` SshJob` class